hdoupe/mesh/README.md

 # I-Remote-Procedure-Call

 `irpc` facilitates cross platform development.
-Currently, this project is experimental and we are actively working to improve its functionality and optimize its architecture. `irpc` should be easy to use, understand, and modify.
+Currently, this project is experimental, and we are actively working to improve its functionality and optimize its architecture. `irpc` should be easy to use, understand, modify, and extend.
 This project has been developed with two problems in mind:

 - how to easily integrate a library written in Fortran with a library written in Python